‘Frozen Shock’: Surviving roommate saw killer in the home the morning of the Moscow murders - NewsBreak

 The roommate then said “she heard a male voice saying something to the effect of ‘it’s ok, I’m going to help you.'”

-Police say the security camera is less than fifty feet from the wall of Kernodle’s bedroom.
+Police say the security camera is less than 50 feet from the wall of Kernodle’s bedroom.

 The roommate opened the door a third time and that’s when she saw “a figure clad in black clothing and a mask that covered the person’s mouth and nose walking towards her.”